MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 **Center for Research Informatics, University of Chicago**

-Saturdays 10/21/17; 9:00 AM - 12:00 PM
+Saturdays 04/21/2018; 9:00 AM - 12:00 PM

 **Instructor:** Jorge Andrade, Ph.D.

 ## Learning Objectives

-- Develop R programming skills and learn how to use R for Bioinformatics analysis
+- Develop R programming skills and learn how to use some basic R functions for Bioinformatics analysis
-- Develop a working knowledge of how to use R and Bioconductor for the analysis of genomics data
+- Develop a working knowledge of how to use R and Bioconductor packages for the analysis of genomics data

 ## 1. Introduction
 R is a free software environment for statistical computing and graphics.
 It compiles and runs on a wide variety of UNIX platforms, Windows, and MacOS.
 To download R, please choose your preferred CRAN mirror.